-Classical congenital adrenal hyperplasia due to 21-hydroxylase deficiency (classical 21 OHD CAH) is the most common form of congenital adrenal hyperplasia (CAH; see this term), characterized by simple virilizing or salt wasting forms that can manifest with genital ambiguity in females, and in both sexes with adrenal insufficiency with dehydration, hypoglycemia in the neonatal period that can be lethal if untreated, and hyperandrogenia.
+Classic congenital adrenal hyperplasia due to 21-hydroxylase deficiency (classic 21-OHD CAH) is the most common form of congenital adrenal hyperplasia (CAH; see this term), characterized by simple virilizing or salt wasting forms that can manifest with genital ambiguity in females and with adrenal insufficiency (in both sexes), and that presents with dehydration, hypoglycemia in the neonatal period (that can be lethal if untreated), and hyperandrogenia.

 The prevalence is about 1/14,000.

-Classical 21 OHD CAH can be divided into 2 clinical groups: simple-virilizing or salt wasting (see these terms).
-Clinical signs of classical 21 OHD CAH are observed prenatally or at birth.
+Classic 21-OHD CAH can be divided into 2 clinical groups: simple-virilizing or salt wasting (see these terms).
+Clinical signs of classic 21-OHD CAH are observed prenatally or at birth.
 Girls present with ambiguous genitalia (clitoromegaly, partially fused labia majora with rugae, common urogenital sinus) and the extent of virilization can vary from a nearly male appearance to minimal clitoromegaly.
 A normal uterus and various degrees of abnormal vaginal development are seen.
 The external genitalia in boys are normal.
 Salt wasting forms of CAH lead to symptoms of dehydration and hypotension in the first few weeks of life due to aldosterone deficiency.
 They can develop failure to thrive, hyponatremia, hyperkalemia, acidosis and hypoglycemia which can be life threatening if not treated immediately.
 Hyperandrogenia manifests with accelerated growth velocity and accelerated skeletal maturation (leading to short stature in adulthood), advanced bone age, premature pubarche and precocious puberty during childhood, acne and hirsutism, menstrual problems, subfertility, and metabolic disturbances and obesity during adulthood.

-The disease is caused by a mutation in the CYP21A2 gene located on chromosome 6p21 which controls cortisol and aldosterone production.
+The disease is caused by a mutation in the CYP21A2 gene located on chromosome 6p21.3 which controls cortisol and aldosterone production.

-Diagnosis of girls with classical CAH is usually at birth when ambiguous genitalia are present.
+Diagnosis of girls with classic 21-OHD CAH is usually at birth when ambiguous genitalia are present.
 Fetuses can be diagnosed for CAH prenatally by measuring 17-hydroxy-progesterone (17-OHP) levels found in amniotic fluid.
 National systematic screening programs in most European countries diagnose cases of CAH at birth.

-Differential diagnoses include other forms of CAH, polycystic ovary syndrome (PCOS) or any diseases with androgen excess.
+Differential diagnoses include other forms of CAH, polycystic ovary syndrome (PCOS, see these terms) or any diseases with androgen excess.

 Prenatal testing is available by either chorionic villus sampling (CVS) during the 10th -12th week of gestation or by amniocentesis during the 15th -18th week by measuring the enzyme activity of 17-OHP.

-As classic CAH follows an autosomal recessive pattern of inheritance, genetic counseling is possible.
+As classic 21-OHD CAH follows an autosomal recessive pattern of inheritance, genetic counseling is possible.

-With proper treatment patients should have a normal life expectancy.
+With proper treatment patients have a normal life expectancy.

 Last update: October 2012